 Step 4.
 (Optional) I like to use a humidity dome, though it isn’t required by any means.
 You should have enough humidity in your ziplocks alone.

 Step 5.
 (Optional) If your ambient daytime or nighttime temperatures are under 20’C, you may want to use a heating pad.
 Heating pads can be purchased from pet stores or hydroponics stores.
 Heating pads can be risky if they are not properly monitored, they will dry out your medium a bit quicker and can get too hot.
 If you feel like your heating pad is too hot, you can stack some towels or tshirts between your seeds and the pad.
 Just make sure it’s not too hot!

 Step 6.
 Check on your paper towel every 6 hours or so and see how it is doing.
 If it’s drying out, mist the paper towel with a spray bottle to provide additional moisture, again making sure to not over-wet it.
 If the paper dries our completely you are at high risk of the seed not germination, so ensure it is always just a bit moist.

 Step 7.
-Once your seeds are rooted, you can now use tweezers to place them inside your soil.
+Once your seeds are rooted, you can now use tweezers (or just drop them) to place them inside your soil or jiffy pellets.
 Make a hole about 3cm deep and place them inside, covering the hole.
 Your now established root will continue to grow, you can now also place them under light.
 Some people prefer for the seeds to break out the soil before placing under light, while others move straight under lights.
 REMEMBER, your lights should be weak (100W+-) for the first week or two of the seedling stage.